Aviel15/Aviel15/README.md

-- Hello, I am software developer.
+- Hello, I am Software Developer.
 Attached here are some projects I worked on.